 Neutered pets are less likely to wander.
 If you live in the Los Angeles area, check out this link from NKLA Best Friends Adoption Center to see if your pet is eligible for discounted or free spay/neuter surgery services.

 Beware Of Loud Noises

 Many dogs are terrified of loud noises such as thunderstorms, fireworks, construction work, etc. Don’t bring your pets to events where loud noises are expected – even if they have never had a negative reaction to them before.
 If you must bring your pet, ensure he is supervised and securely crated or leashed.
 It is a bad idea to leave pets outside in yards (even if fenced) on holidays where neighbors may be setting off fireworks.
 Panicking pets can escape a gated yard when spooked by fireworks.

 Always Wear An Id Or Pet Tag For Your Pets

 Identification includes a collar with a tag with up-to-date contact information and a microchip tag.
 Other tags may include a license or important medical information.
 Collars can come loose and tags may fall off, so a microchip is an extra layer of identification for your pet.
 Regularly check that your contact information is both current and readable on the tag.
 If not, replace it.

 Have a few clear photos of your pet handy.
 A full body shot as well as a close-up shot of your pet’s face is necessary.
 These pictures will be indispensable if your pet goes missing.
 Every Monday, Where Your Pets Are Found, encourages pet parents to participate in their #MarkingMondays.
-This is where you can share and tag a photo of your pet with his/her distinctive unique markings that you could use to identify them in the event they get lost.
+This is where you can share and tag a photo of your pet with his distinctive unique markings that you could use to identify him in the event he gets lost.
 Some of their social media sites where you can participate in #MarkingMondays are Facebook, Twitter, and Instagram.